Phase portraits and the bifurcation set for the three-vortex interaction system: Local and global bifurcations

-The function $r(\Equilibrium)$ that determines stability in Eq.~\eqref{charPoly0} takes the values
+The function \(r(\Equilibrium)\) that determines stability in Eq.~\eqref{charPoly0} takes the values

-The function $r(\Equilibrium_1)$ is negative for $\frac{-5}{3}<\Gamma_3<\frac{-1}{3}$, where $\Equilibrium_1$ and $\Equilibrium_2$ are centers, and positive for $\frac{-1}{3}<\Gamma_3<1$, where they are saddles.
-The sign of $r(\Equilibrium_3)$ shows that $\Equilibrium_3$ is a saddle for $\frac{-5}{3}<\Gamma_3<1$, inside the deltoid, and a center outside it.
+The function \(r(\Equilibrium_1)\) is negative for \(\frac{-5}{3}<\Gamma_3<\frac{-1}{3}\), where \(\Equilibrium_1\) and \(\Equilibrium_2\) are centers and positive for \(\frac{-1}{3}<\Gamma_3<1\), where they are saddles.
+The sign of \(r(\Equilibrium_3)\) shows that \(\Equilibrium_3\) is a saddle for \(\frac{-5}{3}<\Gamma_3<1\), inside the deltoid, and a center outside it.

-Fig.~\ref{fig:bifurcation_in_eta3} displays a bifurcation diagram for $\eta_1=\eta_2$ and variable $\eta_3$ with separate plots for the $\Theta=-1$ and $\Theta=1$ cases.
+Fig.~\ref{fig:bifurcation_in_Gamma3} displays a bifurcation diagram for \(\Gamma_1=\Gamma_2\) and variable \(\Gamma_3\) with separate plots for the \(\Theta=-1\) and \(\Theta=1\) cases.
 The collinear and equilateral states are depicted, along with the singularities.
-The bifurcation at $\eta_3=-1$ is a pitchfork, but all other bifurcations occur when fixed points diverge to and return from infinity, sometimes moving between the $\Theta=\pm1$ surfaces.
-When $\eta_3>0$, the phase surface is spheroidal, so $\Theta<0$ is not allowed.
+The bifurcation at \(\Gamma_3=-1\) is a pitchfork, but all other bifurcations occur when fixed points diverge to and return from infinity, sometimes moving between the \(\Theta=\pm1\) surfaces.